ESPresense/ESPresense.github.io/companion/configuration.md

 4. South wall (South East Corner): `(0,8)`
 5. West wall is automatically connected between last and first corner

-### Example with a fireplace on 2nd wall and 2 alcoves:
+### Example with a fireplace on the 2nd wall and 2 alcoves:

 #### Room
 1. Start point: `(0,0)`